for Love For Bobby Long....

 (2x)

-He was a man, he had Cherokee cheekbones.
-A fair boy, where did he go wrong?
+He was a handsome man, he had cheekbones.
+A haired boy, where did he go wrong?
 He chose the road traveled, made all the difference.
 Now hes chastised, criticized, he make no sense.
-Brewton called him crazy, said Bobby Long was but a drunk, But all the thoughts in his was way passed anything they done thunk.
-It's a song for Bobby Long.
-A love song for Long.
+Brewton him crazy, said Bobby Long was nothing but a drunk, But all the thoughts in his head was way passed anything they thunk.
+It's a love song for Long.
+A song for Bobby Long.